Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 5: After admin approval the comment should appear on the recipe page

 ### Tasks:
-- [x] Add CommentForm class to forms.py
+- &check; Add CommentForm class to forms.py
-- [x] Add post comment function to RecipeDetails view
+- &check; Add post comment function to RecipeDetails view
-- [x] Add comment form with logic and content to recipe_details template
+- &check; Add comment form with logic and content to recipe_details template
-- [x] Test functionality
+- &check; Test functionality

 10. As an **administrator** I can **delete a user account** so that **I can remove users that are violating the community standards**